Severson-Group/docs.amdc.dev/source/getting-started/tutorials/sensors/index.md

 # Tutorial: Timing & Sensors

-- **Goal:** Learn how to use the AMDC Timing Manager to configure, profile, and get feedback from sensors
+- **Goal:** Learn how to use the AMDC Timing Manager to synchronize task execution to sensor data acquisition.
 - **Complexity:** 3 / 5
 - **Estimated Time:** 40 min